What Does FCW System Failed Mean And How Do You Fix It?

 FCW System Failed

-If you read the “FCW System Failed” message on your car’s display, keep a watchful eye on the road ahead.
+If you read the “FCW System Failed” message on your car’s display, keep an attentive eye on the road ahead.

 Your car shouldn’t automatically apply the brakes, even if it has ADAS programs.
-The system turns itself off to avoid creating dangerous accidents.
+The system turns itself off to avoid creating hazardous accidents.

-Keep driving until you come to a safe place to stop, such as a rest stop, parking lot, or lay-by.
+Keep driving until you come to a secure place to stop, such as a rest stop, parking lot, or lay-by.
 Then,

 1. First, restart your car.
 The error message might not come back.
 The vehicle is safe to drive.